Farid Baghlani: Arrest

-In November 2008, Farid Baghlani was arrested by Abadan police after he was identified by via photo lineup by a surviving victim.
+In November 2008, Farid Baghlani was arrested by Abadan police after he was identified via photo lineup by a surviving victim.
 The woman, Fawzia, had been attacked in September with a knife and left for dead, but managed to survive her injuries and report the attempted murder to police.

 In the subsequent interrogations, Baghlani admitted to beating Fawzia, and after evidence pointing towards him as being the elusive Cyclist Killer, he eventually confessed to the 16 murders over the last four years.
-Baghlani even pointed out mistakes the media had when reporting on the killings, and correctly reconstructed the crime scene for each murder.
-Baghlani explained that he had done out of hatred towards the weaker sex, and that after each murder, he felt a little guilt, but it wasn't sufficient enough to prevent him from committing more.
+Baghlani even pointed out mistakes the media had when reporting on the killings and correctly reconstructed the crime scene for each murder.
+Baghlani explained that he had done this out of hatred towards the weaker sex and that after each murder, he felt a little guilt, but it wasn't sufficient to prevent him from committing more.

 Following a preliminary psychiatric exam, which deemed him sane to stand trial, he was brought to trial and charged with the murders.
 Faced with a likely death penalty, Baghlani recanted his confessions, claiming he had been tortured into signing the confessions by police officials.
 His claims weren't taken seriously, and he was sentenced to death.

 Execution

-On November 13, 2010, Farid Baghlani was hanged in Karun Prison in Ahvaz, with the execution witnessed by his parents.
+On 13 November 2010, Farid Baghlani was hanged in Karun Prison in Ahvaz, with the execution witnessed by his parents.